nathanpeck/ecs-patterns-vitepress/pattern/ecs-fargate-web-copilot-cli/index.md

     value: tutorial
 ---

+## {{ $frontmatter.title }}

 #### About

 AWS Copilot is the official command line tool for Amazon ECS.
 It helps you to build your local container and deploy it as a serverless deployment hosted in AWS Fargate, and orchestrated by Amazon ECS

 #### Step 1: Download & Configure AWS Copilot

 You’ll need a few things to use AWS Copilot - the AWS Copilot binary, AWS CLI, Docker Desktop (needs to be running) and AWS credentials.